mesosphere/mesos-dns/docs/docs/naming.md

 # Service Naming

 Mesos-DNS defines a DNS domain for Mesos tasks (default `.mesos`, see [instructions on configuration](configuration-parameters.html)).
-Running tasks can be discovered by looking up A and, optionally, SRV records within the Mesos domain.
+Running tasks can be discovered by looking up A, AAAA, and, optionally, SRV records within the Mesos domain.

-## A Records
+## A and AAAA Records

-An A record associates a hostname to an IP address.
+A and AAAA records associate a hostname to an IPv4 or IPv6 address respectively.
-For task `task` launched by framework `framework`, Mesos-DNS generates an A record for hostname `task.framework.domain` that provides one of the following:
+For task `task` launched by framework `framework`, Mesos-DNS generates an A or AAAA record for hostname `task.framework.domain` that provides one of the following:

 - the IP address of the task's network container (provided by a Mesos containerizer); or
 - the IP address of the specific slave running the task.